-Inform Episerver about the services, operations, and the IP address or range you want to use.
+Inform customer support about the services, operations, and the IP address or range you want to use.

 Note: Do not log in to the Episerver Campaign front end by using your API user credentials.
 API users only have access to services and operations needed for API purposes.